IUREDCap/redcap-etl/docs/DeveloperGuide.md

        or a self-signed, SSL certificate, you will also need to set the ssl_verify property to 'false' (note: include the single quotes).

-6. If you are setting up the __mysql-ssl.ini__ file, edit it and modify the values listed in the previous step.
+7. If you are setting up the __mysql-ssl.ini__ file, edit it and modify the values listed in the previous step.
    In addition, set the **db_connection** property with the information for your database that supports SSL and has a certified SSL certificate.
 In addition, you need to create a **ca.crt** file in the __tests/config__ directory that is a valid certificate authority certificate file.
 If this file is missing, the MySQL SSL tests will be skipped.

+8. If you are setting up the PostgreSQL tests, edit and set the **postgresql** configuration files the sames as the **repeating-events** files set above, and then also set the **db_connection** property to match the PostgreSQL database, login and user that you set up.

-7. If you are setting up the SQL Server tests, edit and set the **sqlserver** configuration files the sames as the **repeating-events** files set above, and then also set the **db_connection** property to match the SQL Server database, login and user that you set up.
+8. If you are setting up the SQL Server tests, edit and set the **sqlserver** configuration files the sames as the **repeating-events** files set above, and then also set the **db_connection** property to match the SQL Server database, login and user that you set up.

-8. If you used different values than those used in the example commands above for creating the MySQL database and user, you will need to modify the __db_connection__ property appropriately in file __tests/config/repeating-events-mysql.ini__.
+9. If you used different values than those used in the example commands above for creating the MySQL database and user, you will need to modify the __db_connection__ property appropriately in file __tests/config/repeating-events-mysql.ini__.